Corporate governance has been reformed and improved, but recent evidence suggests there is more still to do.

 Corporate governance regulation and culture

 There have been number of actions in recent years that should have improved things.
-In the UK, for example, there have been changes to the regulatory bodies responsible for financial services, but the evidence suggests that there are too many cases of the FSA having to ‘cure’ problems and not having prevented the problems in the first place.
+In the UK, for example, there have been changes to the regulatory bodies responsible for financial services, but the evidence suggests that there are too many cases of regulators having to ‘cure’ problems and not having prevented the problems in the first place.

 Our consulting experience tells us that, in many cases of systems failure, the cause can be attributed to lack of commitment of people to, in this case, the regulatory regime and, therefore, the principles underpinning it.